seananderson/portfolio-review/ms.md

 Nonetheless, by providing a new lens, the portfolio effect as a metric has created an impetus for new theoretical and empirical insights into stability-diversity relationships.
-Early work focused on theoretical aspects of the portfolio effect for greatly simplified systems --- identifying when we would expect a stabilizing portfolio effect and what factors would enhance it [@doak1998; @tilman1998; @lehman2000].
+Early work focused on theoretical aspects of the portfolio effect for greatly simplified systems---identifying when we would expect a stabilizing portfolio effect and what factors would enhance it [@doak1998; @tilman1998; @lehman2000].
 Over time, theoretical studies developed indices that relaxed assumptions about the systems they describe [e.g.
 @loreau2010a; @thibaut2013; @gross2013].
-Furthermore, integrating numerous
+A recent trend has been to apply these indices to empirical data, albeit primarily to salmon [@greene2010;
-theories from the last decade, @thibaut2013 reduced the portfolio effect to a weighted-average effect of variability and a synchrony effect.
-A recent trend has been to apply these indices to empirical data, albeit primarily to salmon [@greene2010; @schindler2010; @carlson2011; @anderson2013; @mellin2014].
+@schindler2010; @carlson2011; @anderson2013; @mellin2014].
+However, empirical
-However, empirical work has concentrated on applying relatively simple portfolio-effect metrics that make strong assumptions that are rarely met in empirical systems [@thibaut2013; @anderson2013].
+work has concentrated on applying relatively simple portfolio-effect metrics that make strong assumptions that are rarely met in empirical systems [@thibaut2013; @anderson2013].
 Violation of these assumptions, for example, the assumption that the temporal standard deviation scales directly with the mean, or that populations are approximately equal in size, can distort our perception of the portfolio effect and hence the perceived benefit of diversity to ecological stability [@anderson2013].

 <!--TODO Bring in the @gross2013 paper and metric and give more details on
-    @thibaut2013-->
+    @thibaut2013 - give examples-->

 # Ecological portfolio management

 In addition to measuring the portfolio-effect metric, we can use financial portfolio theory to inform decisions about conservation management.
-Markowitz's seminal contribution to financial portfolio theory was a focus on portfolio selection --- the idea that out of all possible portfolios there exists a subset that optimize a risk-return trade-off [@markowitz1952] (Fig. \ref{fig:mpt}).
+Markowitz's seminal contribution to financial portfolio theory was a focus on portfolio selection---the idea that out of all possible portfolios there exists a subset that optimize a risk-return trade-off [@markowitz1952] (Fig. \ref{fig:mpt}).
 In conservation biology, the goals of conservation practitioners often parallel those of financial managers, even though they are rarely expressed as such [@figge2004].
-We see ecological portfolio management happening in one of three ways: considering and promoting existing management structures that promote diversified portfolios, using Modern Portfolio Theory (MPT) to optimize ecological resource extraction, or using MPT to optimize an ecological system itself.
+We see ecological portfolio management happening in one of three ways: choosing existing management structures that promote diversified portfolios, using Modern Portfolio Theory (MPT) to optimize ecological resource extraction, or using MPT to optimize an ecological system itself.

 First, we can consider existing management structures that create systems analogous to diversified portfolios.
 For example, fishers can engage in